-Let your child know that she/ he is safe.
+Let your child know that they are safe.
 Often when children are exposed to trauma they worry about their own safety and the safety of their family members.
 It is a good idea to keep them from seeing too many pictures of the event.

 Encourage your child to ask questions about loss and death.
 Children often have many questions about death and may need to ask again and again.
 Be patient and answer these questions as openly and honestly as possible.
-Talk to your child about death in a way he/she can understand.
+Talk to your child about death in a way they can understand.